Sunday School Studies

 Our Sunday School lessons have been written for grade four all the way through high school.
 [We also have many courses which work well for adult classes as well]

 Why were these studies written?
 In 1975 we were burdened to provide our local assembly with Christ-honoring and Bible-centered Sunday School lessons.
 We were disappointed in the lack of good Bible content in the published S.S. materials put out by the major publishing houses.
 So we made an attempt to provide our own materials.
-It took about a decade or more to complete the task.
-Since that time many other local churches have made use of our materials.
+It took several decades to complete the task.
+Since that time many other local Bible-believing churches have made use of our materials.

 The philosophy: Let the Bible say what it says!
 And let the students see for themselves what the Bible actually says.
 To accomplish this we seek to ask various questions and have the students open their Bibles and find the answers in the Scripture passages that they look up.
 The key question we must ever ask is this: “What saith the Scripture?”
 (Rom.
 4:3).